ranganathasowmya/VHEALTHTRACE/README.md

-# flutter_app
+# VHEALTH TRACE

-A new Flutter application.
+A Flutter application that generates QR CODE users health information.In this COVID pandemic situation Users will be able to share  their health information to Doctors by maintaining social distancing.

 ## Getting Started